LEGO: Learning and Graph-Optimized Modular Tracker for Online Multi-Object Tracking with Point Clouds: The Proposed LEGO Modular Tracker

 Same as \cite{PC3T}, the combination of geometry and motion cost matrix is expressed by the mathematical formulation where the matrix $\bm{Ge}$ denotes a geometry similarity matrix.
 This $\bm{Ge}$ matrix establishes the correlations between the detected state after the offset correction module, denoted as $\bm{Y}_t^{cor}$, and the predicted state $\bm{X}_{t|t-1}$, via:

-The IoU in Eq. (\ref{17}) is the cost from 3D IoU, which can be computed as where VOL is the volume calculated by $w,h,l$ in the state and VI denotes the volume intersection.
-The CEN in Eq. (\ref{17}) is the cost from the centroid (in 3D Cartesian coordinate) \cite{PC3T} which can be computed as where $\bm{p}$ refers to the global coordinates ($x_{p},y_{p},z_{p}$) for detected state (after the offset correction module) $Y_t^{cor}$ and $\bm{\hat{p}}$ is the corresponding value of predicted state $X_{t|t-1}$.
+The $\mathtt{IoU}$ in Eq. (\ref{17}) is the cost from 3D IoU, which can be computed as where $\mathtt{VOL}$ is the volume calculated by $w,h,l$ in the state and $\mathtt{VI}$ denotes the volume intersection.
+The $\mathtt{CEN}$ in Eq. (\ref{17}) is the cost from the centroid (in 3D Cartesian coordinate) \cite{PC3T} which can be computed as where $\bm{p}$ refers to the global coordinates ($x_{p},y_{p},z_{p}$) for detected state (after the offset correction module) $Y_t^{cor}$ and $\bm{\hat{p}}$ is the corresponding value of predicted state $X_{t|t-1}$.

-where, $w_{ang}$ is the weight for angle difference, $w_{velo}$ is the weight for velocity difference, whereas $\tilde{v}$ and $\hat{v}$ denote the velocities of the predicted object states and detected object states respectively.
+where $w_{ang}$ is the weight for angle difference, $w_{velo}$ is the weight for velocity difference, whereas $\tilde{v}$ and $\hat{v}$ denote the velocities of the predicted object states and detected object states respectively.

-However, the current approach for calculating matrix $\bm{A}$ is limited to considering only the geometry and motion costs, neglecting the valuable information embedded in the 3D features present within the 3D point cloud.
-To address this limitation, we propose the final association cost matrix $\bm{C}$, which incorporates the geometry and motion cost matrix $\bm{A}$ and the GDAN score matrix $\bm{B}$, respectively.
+However, the current approach to calculating the matrix $\bm{A}$ is limited to considering only geometry and motion costs, neglecting the valuable information embedded in the 3D features present within the 3D point cloud.
+To address this limitation, we propose the final association cost matrix $\bm{C}$, which incorporates the geometry and motion cost matrix $\bm{A}$ and the AMGN score matrix $\bm{B}$, respectively.
 This amalgamation is achieved through a weighted linear combination of $\bm{A}$ and $\bm{B}$:

-where $w_{B}$ represents the weight assigned to the GDAN score matrix $\bm{B}$.
+where $w_{B}$ represents the weight assigned to the AMGN score matrix $\bm{B}$.
 Notably, the subtraction operation between matrix $\bm{A}$ and $\bm{B}$ in Eq. (\ref{15}) is performed due to the score being determined as a negative cost.
-By incorporating the GDAN score matrix alongside the geometry and motion cost matrix, our proposed method enriches the data association process, allowing for a more comprehensive evaluation of 3D features.
+By incorporating the AMGN score matrix alongside the geometry and motion cost matrix, our proposed method enriches the data association process, allowing for a more comprehensive evaluation of 3D features.
 With the final association cost matrix $\bm{C}$, as input, the Hungarian algorithm is used to solve the 2D assignment problem, identifying the matched pairs and unmatched objects.